 On Sunday mornings around 11am a Chaplain would arrive and, in order to make his drive all the way out to the site worthwhile, those of us still around and not on duty were rounded up to listen to a sermon in the mess hall.
 And I must say that for the most part he talked more philosophically about personal growth, conduct, and self esteem.
 I found myself learning much from his words, he was a caring man.

-Featured on this web site are images of Charlie Battery, Our local neighborhood, the battery's live round firing exercise at Fort Bliss/McGregor Range, a trip to Garmisch, a WW II cemetery in Italy, and missile convoys to Baumholder.
-So browse the navigation bar just below the header images at the top of the each web page.
+Featured on this web site are images of Charlie Battery, Our local neighborhood, the battery's live round firing exercises at Fort Bliss/McGregor Range, and later on Crete in the Mediterranean, a trip to Garmisch, a WW II cemetery in Italy, and missile convoys to Baumholder, etc. So browse the navigation bar just below the header images at the top of the each web page.
 And to the old Charlie Battery boys, I am always looking for more images and their stories, so get in touch with me so we can talk.
 Remember this is your web site too...!
 So I hope you all will participate.

 But don't get me wrong, I am not complaining, it has been a pure labor of love and I dedicate this web site to all of my Charlie Battery Site Mates and to all Air Defense Artillery Nike Site Personnel through out the world.
 It's all of our stories.
 It was a job well done...!